I hope this inspires you to rediscover your local Trader Joe’s and find your own French finds on a budget.

 Update!
 If you read the original post, there are more French Finds below plus notes on some items on things I learned while continuing this series.

 I have heard they have a baguette at Trader Joe’s but my local one didn’t look too hot so I skipped it.
 I have heard other stores have different types of baguettes.
 Don’t skip this, just take a look and see if it looks good.
 There is a frozen option below that I mention.

 I love these pickles that I find at the French grocery store.
 They were $2.69 and perfect for sandwiches or a charcuterie board.

 This is great for sandwiches but also for making salad dressings.
 It was $1.69 (this may be higher now) The dijon mustard is hard to find in France but still available in the US.
 Stock up as it lasts a good year unopened.

 I recently discovered these delicious caramels that are made from French sea salt.
 I have had these multiple times in France and they will bring you back with one bite.

 There were so many items to discover in the Frozen aisle.
 There were a few different styles of quiche.
 I ended up bringing two home to try.
 It heated up in the oven quickly and was a good weeknight meal option.

 The French onion soup didn’t look like it was made in France, but if you don’t feel like making the real thing from scratch this is an alternative.
 I didn’t take this one home since I make my own.

 I ended up buying both the chocolate croissants and the mini croissants.
-I haven’t had a chance to try them yet, but I have heard great things from my friend Meghan and Cupcakes and Cashmere wrote a whole post on them here.
+I think they are a good option when you can’t make it to France especially on a cold day in winter or fall.
+It’s a fun thing to wake up to on a weekend.
+Cupcakes and Cashmere wrote a whole post on them here.
 Prices for the chocolate croissants were $4.79 and the mini croissants are $4.49.

 I have heard great things from readers about their frozen French macarons.
 They aren’t my favorite sweet treat so I didn’t bring them home but worth a try if you love them.